seho85/RaspberryPicoKlipperHMI/doc/BTN_LED_PCB.md

 Button + LED PCB
 ================

-The push buttons with integrated LEDs are placed on a seperate PCB.
+The push buttons with integrated LEDs are placed on a seperate PCB which is connected as piggy back ciricute board to main board.

-I used a stripboard with stripe layout for that.
+I used a stripboard with a pitch of 2.54mm (0.1inch) stripe layout for that.

 The copper layers were divided in half by using a 4mm drill.

+* Width
+  * 13 Holes
+* Height
+  * 23 Holes

 Top
 ---